bibs2091/pprec/pprec/README.md

 # pprec
-PPREC is node-js library made for web applications to help them integrate a recommendation systems easily.
-The library offer a higher level of abstraction for developers who are not comfortable with concepts like tensors, layers, optimizers and loss functions, and want to add a recommender in few lines of code.
+PPREC is a node-js library made for web applications to help them integrate a recommendation systems easily.
+The library offers a higher level of abstraction for developers who are not comfortable with concepts like tensors, layers, optimizers and loss functions, and want to add a recommender in few lines of code.

 To run the project you need to have redis installed then start it:
 ```